National Human Rights Commission (Mongolia): Commissioners

+Mechanisms and additional mandates established at the National Human Rights Commission of Mongolia under its founding law and other laws

 Human rights defenders' mechanism

 Mongolia adopted the Law on Legal Status of the Human Rights Defenders on 2 April 2021 and was the first country in Asia to introduce the human rights defender’s mechanism.

 The Human Rights Defenders Committee is independent and autonomous affiliated with NHRCM, with the mandate to protect human rights defenders and to work associated with civil society and marginalized groups.

 The Commissioner in charge of human rights defenders chairs the committee and provides unified management and arrangements for the committee’s operation.

 The Committee exercises the following functions: